A Musician Trumpets His Gratitude for His Rehabilitation Experience

 In addition to the therapists, the Grossmans were grateful for the nurses and CNAs they encountered.
 “They were fantastic, very responsive and helpful to both of us,” Helene said.
 They also appreciated their interactions with Zofia Tryjanski, Director of Rehabilitation.
 “The staff were compassionate and fully invested in their patients,” Helene said.
 “They also gave me, his caregiver, several pointers on how to assist him when we went home.
 I can’t thank them enough!”

-Norman enjoyed visits from his children and grandchildren, while his wife Helene was by his side every day, arriving in the morning and staying until he finished dinner and went to bed at 7:30 p.m.
+Norman enjoyed visits from his children and grandchildren, while Helene was by his side every day, arriving in the morning and staying until he finished dinner and went to bed at 7:30 p.m.
 “Norman liked to go to bed earlier than other patients, and the nurses accommodated that,” she said.

 After six weeks, Norman was discharged and Helene pushed him home in a wheelchair.
 Within 24 hours, a nurse arrived to check in on him and to set up outpatient physical and occupational therapy, which started almost immediately.

 “Norman uses a walker to get around the apartment,” Helene said.
-“His new job, assigned by his physical therapist, is to take the elevator to lobby to get the mail, using his walker.”
+“His new job, assigned by his physical therapist, is to take the elevator to the lobby to get the mail, using his walker.”
 Norman and Helene are optimistic that he’ll regain the level of independence he enjoyed before his fall.
 They are grateful for the excellent treatment he received at The New Jewish Home and for the milestones along the way, big and small—like holding his four-month-old granddaughter for the first time.